Sparse matrix linear models for structured high-throughput data: Computational methods

 Choosing the step size requires some care, as an overly small step size can result in slow convergence and an overly large one can lead to divergence.
 A suggested approach for choosing the step size is to use the reciprocal of the (smallest) Lipschitz constant of $\nabla f$, given by $2 \times \{\text{maximum eigenvalue of } (Z \otimes X)'(Z \otimes X) \}$.
 The maximum eigenvalue of $(Z \otimes X)'(Z \otimes X)$ is equal to the product of the maximum eigenvalues of $Z'Z$ and $X'X$, which allows us to bypass computing the Kronecker product.

-Fast iterative shrinkage-thresholding algorithms (FISTAs) are an extension of ISTA \citep{beck2009fast} \citep{nesterov1983method} that calculate the gradient $\nabla f$ based on extrapolated coefficients comprised of a linear combination of the coefficients at the previous two iterations.
+Fast iterative shrinkage-thresholding algorithms (FISTAs) are an extension of ISTA \citep{beck2009fast, nesterov1983method} that calculate the gradient $\nabla f$ based on extrapolated coefficients comprised of a linear combination of the coefficients at the previous two iterations.
 If $\widehat{B}$ is the matrix of coefficient estimates from the most recent iteration and $\widehat{B}_{\text{prev}}$ is that from the second-to-last iteration, then calculate $\nabla f$ using $A = \widehat{B} + \frac{k-1}{k+2}(\widehat{B} - \widehat{B}_{\text{prev}})$.
-This approach takes into account the change between the coefficients in previous iterations, leading to a ``damped oscillation'' convergence that reduces overshooting when the local gradient is changing quickly.
+This approach takes into account the change between the coefficients in previous iterations, leading to a ``damped oscillation'' convergence that reduces overshooting when the local gradient is changing quickly \citep{su2016differential}.

 Even faster convergence can be achieved by implementing a backtracking line search to find the maximum step size at each iteration, instead of initializing a fixed step size.
 The idea is that the step size should be small enough that the decrease in the objective function corresponds to the decrease expected by the gradient.
 First, pick an initial step size and choose a multiplying factor $0 < \gamma < 1$ with which to iteratively shrink the step size.
 In practice, we find that an initial step size of 0.01 often works well.
-At each update step, iteratively shrink the step size by multiplying it with $\gamma$ until the it satisfies the property in Eq. \ref{eq:stepcrit}.
+At each update step, iteratively shrink the step size by multiplying it with $\gamma$ until it satisfies the property in equation (\ref{eq:stepcrit}).
 Then update the coefficients.

-Like coordinate descent, we implemented FISTA using a path of ``warm starts''.
-We note that various further refinements and extensions have been made for FISTA and FISTA-like algorithms in in recent years \citep{florea2017robust} \citep{kim2018another} \citep{liang2018improving} \citep{ochs2017adaptive}.
+Like coordinate descent, we implement FISTA using a path of ``warm starts''.
+We note that various further refinements and extensions have been made for FISTA and FISTA-like algorithms in recent years \citep{florea2017robust, kim2018another,liang2018improving, ochs2017adaptive}.
 Coordinate descent, ISTA, and FISTA with fixed step size or backtracking each trade off between speed and stability.